BlinkID/blinkid-ios/README.md

 ### <a name="mrtd-recognizer"></a> Machine Readable Travel Document recognizer
 The [`MBMrtdRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBMrtdRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various Machine Readable Travel Documents (MRTDs) like ID cards and passports.
 This recognizer is not bound to the specific country, but it can be configured to only return data that match some criteria defined by the [`MrzFilter`](http://blinkid.github.io/blinkid-ios/Classes/MrzFilter.html).

-The `MBMrtdRecognizer` can also be configured to extract additional fields of interest from the scanned document, which are not part of the Machine Readable Zone, by using **Templating API**.
-You can find more about Templating API in [this](#mrtd-templating) section.

 You can find information about usage context at the beginning of [this section](#blinkid_recognizers).